volfco/MyCoursesDownloader/README.md

 `-u RIT Username`

 `-d Directory`

+`--skip-review` Allows you to skip the review process prompt

+`--force-review` Forces you to review each class

+`--download-classes class class class...` Allows you to specify a list of classes to download.
+These can be partial classes such as NSSA.24, and they will be matched to NSSA.241, NSSA.245, and so on.

+`--skip-classes class class class...` Allows you to specify a list of classes to skip.
+These can be partial classes such as NSSA.24, and they will be matched to NSSA.241, NSSA.245, and so on.

 ###Windows
 1. Install PIP requirements `C:\Python34\Scripts\pip.exe install -r .\requirements.txt`
 2. Run `C:\Python34\python.exe .\mycoursesdownloader.py -u cxm7688 -d mycourses`